Accessibility

 Regulate volume through a switch on the bottom front.

 The most popular model can be used by everyone who does not have a hearing aid.
-If a patron has a hearing aid they will need to remove the aid or use the Lopp Pack System model.
+If a patron has a hearing aid they will need to remove the aid or use the Loop Pack System model.

 Loop Pack System: